Have you ever run into a situation where Git just refused to obey your commands? No, I'm not talking about that time you "typo-ed"

 git commit and ended up

-your repository back to the dawn of the universe, I’m talking about it really, truly,
+git reset --hard-ing your repository back to the dawn of the universe, I'm talking about it really, truly, ignoring you.

 I have, so let me tell you a story about what happened and how I fixed it so that you can avoid future hair-loss and avoid questioning the nature of your reality.

 I like to think of myself as a pretty adept Git user.
-Sure, I use the odd user interface from time to time, I play around with Git’s porcelain commands and I know that there are plumbing commands which I can use if I really need to automate things through the CLI.
-I’ve also played around with libgit2.
+Sure, I use the odd user interface from time to time, I play around with Git's porcelain commands and I know that there are plumbing commands which I can use if I really need to automate things through the CLI.
+I've also played around with libgit2 (which you totally should at some point).

 None of this prepared me for staring at my editor, wondering why on earth my